Code-Institute-Submissions/PrivateMedia-M3/README.md

 ## **Testing**
 <hr>
-Testing on Private Media Website was carried out **manually** and by Atutomated Testing using **Cypress**.
+Testing on Private Media Website was carried out **manually** and by <a href="https://github.com/MichaelOsarumwense/e2e-Private-Media.git" target="_blank">Atutomated Testing</a> using **Cypress**.
 The test approach was to test every user story individually by creating user journies and scenarios required to navigate through the entire site.
 While testing, a few bugs were found and fixed and these are are all listed below. **Devtool** and **light house** was also used to debug and test the application.

-The link to the test automation repo used for this project can be found <a href="https://github.com/MichaelOsarumwense/e2e-Private-Media.git" target="_blank">here.</a>
+<a href="https://github.com/MichaelOsarumwense/e2e-Private-Media.git" target="_blank">Here is the link to the test automation repo used for this project.</a>

 ### **Cases**
 <ul>